-This trial, led by Levine Children's Medical Center in North Carolina, will look at this combination of nab-paclitaxel and gemcitabine in its ability to prevent the formation or growth of tumors in teenagers and young adults with: relapsed or refractory osteosarcoma, Ewing sarcoma, rhabdomyosarcoma, and other soft tissue sarcoma.
-The trial will also look at the length of time during and after treatment that the disease does not get worse and determine if nab-paclitaxel combined with gemcitabine is safe and tolerable.
+This trial will look at this combination of nab-paclitaxel and gemcitabine in its ability to prevent the formation or growth of tumors in teenagers and young adults with relapsed or refractory osteosarcoma, Ewing sarcoma, rhabdomyosarcoma and other soft tissue sarcoma.
+The trial will also look at the length of time during and after treatment that the disease does not get worse, and determine if nab-paclitaxel combined with gemcitabine is safe and tolerable.

-- 2. A Phase Ib/II Drug Combination Study to Evaluate the Safety with Azacitidine in Patients with Recurrent, Resectable Osteosarcoma
+2. A Phase Ib/II Study to Evaluate the Safety, Feasibility and Efficacy of Nivolumab or Nivolumab in Combination with Azacitidine in Patients with Recurrent, Resectable Osteosarcoma